 Equipment Report

 Customer Contact Operations Department Manager, Harry Kim, shared that four devices have recently been approved for Program distribution.
 The Bellman and Symfon Visit Smart Home System is an alerting system for incoming calls and messages on your cell phone and land line phones.
 It is made up of a light flasher, a ringer, and a bed shaker.
 It began distribution in July 2023, of which 68 units have been distributed as of the end of February.
 The Serene Central Alert pager is a wearable pager that alerts users to incoming calls and messages on their cell phone and land line phones.
 It began distribution in August 2023, and a total of 14 units have been distributed as of the end of February.
 The BeHear Access by Wear and Hear is a Bluetooth headset accessory that one can wear around their neck and has earbuds that can amplify incoming sounds up to 116 decibels.
 It began distribution in September 2023, and 137 units have been distributed as of the end of February.
-The last device was the ChatterVox Mini Amplio, which is a portable voice amplifier with a head set and mic that will amplify ones voice when they speak into it.
+The last device was the ChatterVox Mini Amplio, which is a portable voice amplifier with a head set and mic that will amplify one’s voice when they speak into it.
 It began distribution in October 2023, and 26 units have been distributed as of the end of February.

 Devices approved for testing were the Tecla-e, the Rivo2, and the Hable One.
 The Tecla-e is by Komodo Open Lab and is a Bluetooth switch device for users with difficulty moving.
 It allows one to make and receive calls and texts and allows them to navigate their smartphones.
 The recommendation report was presented at the January EPAC meeting, and both the Tecla-E and the Cosmo Switch were brought into the Program after being approved by the CPUC in January, with an ESSR being submitted in February for procurement.
 The Rivo2 is a small, Bluetooth keyboard accessory for blind and visually impaired users that allows them to navigate their smartphone.
 Staff and consumer testing has been completed and the recommendation report is being drafted.
 The Hable One is a Bluetooth external keyboard designed to allow a blind or low vision user to navigate, control, and make and receive calls, texts, and emails on a smartphone or tablet.
 CCAF has acquired testing samples, the manufacturer training has been completed, and staff training is scheduled for March.